 Students in the LSM programme benefit from small class size and thus more individual attention from the teacher.
 They also learn through specially designed activities to build their confidence in Mathematics.

-Improving Confidence and Achievement in Numeracy (ICan) Project
+Improving Confidence and Achievement in Numeracy (ICAN) Project

-Through the ICAN project, teachers are provided with the tools to better identify students’ main learning challenges, help them close their learning gaps, and scaffold the learning of new knowledge and skills.
+Through ICAN, teachers are provided with the tools to better identify students’ main learning challenges, help them close their learning gaps, and scaffold the learning of new knowledge and skills.
 Lessons are structured to allow students to appreciate how Mathematics can be applied to everyday life.
 Students are also given opportunities to experience incremental success, so as to enable them to develop more confidence in themselves and find Mathematics more enjoyable over time.